jjvanzon/Circular-Language-Spec/spec/events/events.md

 #### Event Raising

 The object can raise the event.
-If you only see the interface of the object you will usually not see this, but if you can see the implementation of the object, its raising the event will look as follows:
+If you only see the interface of the object you might usually not see this, but if you can see the implementation of the object, its raising the event might look as follows:

 ![](images/1.%20Events.004.png)